cpcm94/linhadotempo/README.md

 ## Monorepo Buildpack

-This project is a monorepo with both frontend and backend on the same repo, meaning that it's necessary to use an aditional heroku buildpack in order for the building of the heroku app to occur inside the correct folder instead of heroku trying to build off of the root folder.
-For more information on the monorepo buildpack, [checkout their buildpack page on heroku](https://elements.heroku.com/buildpacks/lstoll/heroku-buildpack-monorepo).
+This project is a monorepo with both frontend and backend on the same repo, meaning that it's necessary to use an additional heroku buildpack in order for the building of the heroku app to occur inside the correct folder instead of heroku trying to build off of the root folder.
+For more information on the monorepo buildpack, [check out their buildpack page on heroku](https://elements.heroku.com/buildpacks/lstoll/heroku-buildpack-monorepo).

 ## JawsDB